-While the first industrial (r)evolutions were answered with the power of creativity and intelligence, this strategy probably won’t work anymore because as mentioned before technology will soon surpass us in this.
+While the first industrial (r)evolutions were answered with the power of intelligence, this strategy probably won’t work any more because as mentioned before technology will soon surpass us in this.
 Already we’re seeing technology being used in ways that, a few years ago we or at least I thought impossible like counselling.
 But already existing today and introduced with success you have the mental health chatbots Tess and Woebot.
 Another amazing feat to give us insight into what is to come has been shown to us by Google who introduced a virtual assistant that can make an actual telephone call on your behalf.

 The question is how will we overcome the challenges for example in employment?
 A report by the McKinsey Global Institute predicts that by 2030, as many as 800 million jobs could be lost worldwide to automation.
 New jobs will be created, yes of-course but these will unlikely be in the field of manual labour or mobility because what can be automated probably will be automated.
 Also, it might not be in the areas where mental capacity is needed.
 Just think it through with me, imagine… and this is not imagine if…’ but ‘imagine when…’ in a few years time these technologies just mentioned and many others have exponentially grown in power.
 Whole industries will become automated and artificial superintelligence will start coming up with solutions faster then any human or group of humans will ever be capable of performing.